sercankulcu/sercankulcu.github.io/_pages/about.md

 });
 </script>

-I am **Sercan Külcü**, an Assistant Professor of Computer Engineering at Giresun University.
+I am Sercan Külcü, an Assistant Professor of Computer Engineering at Giresun University.

-I studied Computer Engineering at **Hacettepe University** and spent much of my professional career developing software for real-world engineering systems, including **ten years at SDT Space & Defence Technologies**.
+I studied Computer Engineering at Hacettepe University and spent much of my professional career developing software for real-world engineering systems, including ten years at SDT Space & Defence Technologies.
 After that, I moved into academia and have spent more than ten years in research and teaching.

-My interests span **software engineering, embedded systems, machine learning, computer vision, algorithms, and intelligent systems**.
+My interests span software engineering, embedded systems, machine learning, computer vision, algorithms, and intelligent systems.

 This website brings together my academic work, software projects, teaching materials, technical notes, personal writing, and other things I find worth exploring.